Previous 520-540 of 736 Next

 In the Classroom

 Share this site with students when they are researching information for state reports.
-Have students use a mapping tool such as MapHub, to create a map of local landforms (with display markers featuring text, photos, and videos!), Add this on to your list of resources when reading books about Alaska such as Balto.
-Ask students to share their thoughts about Alaska, then share the common misconceptions portion of the site to see if your students have any of these misconceptions.
+Have students use a mapping tool such as MapHub, reviewed here, to create a map of local landforms (with display markers featuring text, photos, and videos!), Add this to your list of resources when reading books about Alaska, such as Balto.
+Ask students to share their thoughts about Alaska, then share the site's common misconceptions section to see if any of your students have these misconceptions.

 Less